Studying the relationships between fungi, knowledge, environments and societies.

 Become a member.

-The Ethnomycological Society of Geneva welcomes people interested in fungi, cultures, research, production, fermentation, food, popular knowledge and transmission.
+The Société ethnomycologique de Genève welcomes people interested in fungi, ethnomycology, research, production, fermentation, food, popular knowledge, the arts and transmission.

-Joining the association means contributing to a living space dedicated to the relationships between societies and the fungal world.
+Joining the association means contributing to a living space dedicated to the relationships between fungi, knowledge, environments and societies.